 - Respect.
 Parenting based on mutual respect is the best and most fulfilling.
 Respect the child and teach the child to show respect in return.

 - Be firm.
 Sometimes parents have to do whatever it takes to protect their child from harm.
 Even though their methods may be harsh, if the parents stay firm and mean business, the child will learn to take responsibility.
-In the process, the child needs to understand that their parents will do anything to protect him or her.
+In the process, the child needs to understand that their parents will do anything to protect them.

 - Consistency.
 Being consistent will teach the child to take their parents seriously.
-They may be sulky at first, but when they see that the parents are not relenting, they will eventually yield.
+They may be sulky at first, but they will eventually yield when they see that the parents are not relenting.

 - Show care and curiosity.
-Make a conscious effort to be in the child’s life and to be aware of all the child’s activities and friends.
-Involvement coupled with emotional connection through demonstrations of love and affection will encourage the child to open up and improve communication between the parents and their child.
+Make a conscious effort to be in the child’s life and be aware of all the child’s activities and friends.
+Involvement, coupled with an emotional connection through demonstrations of love and affection, will encourage the child to open up and improve communication between the parents and their child.